 Desiree Linden Wins Boston Marathon — The First U.S. Woman To Win Since 1985

 It was a nasty day to run 26.2 miles through Boston.
-But American Desiree Linden pushed her way through a powerful headwind, cold rain and up Heartbreak Hill to triumph at the Boston Marathon — the first time a U.S. woman has won in 33 years.
+But American Desiree Linden pushed her way through a powerful headwind and cold rain and up Heartbreak Hill to triumph at the Boston Marathon — the first time a U.S. woman has won in 33 years.

 "It's supposed to be hard," Linden told reporters after her victory, shivering with a laurel wreath atop her head.
 "It's good to get it done."